LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Equality legislation mandates making adjustments to ensure services can be used by all citizens.
 But the Public Sector Bodies Accessibility Regulations 2018 went further for web accessibility.
 Public sector websites should be accessible to a particular standard: AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
 They must also publish an Accessibility Statement, which should say how this standard has been achieved, and plans to address any problems.

 2018?
 Old news!
 Although two years old, there has been a period of grace to get websites up to standard.
 This period came to an end on 23rd September 2020.
-More comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps)
+More comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

-A common example of inaccessible web content is hyperlinks with the text 'click here'.
+A common example of inaccessible web content is hyperlinks with the text 'click here' (such as "click here to login" with the 'here' word formatted as a link).
 People do this because they've seen it a lot.
 But it makes little sense when you consider that to 'click' is not always relevant, unless using a mouse.
 And the word 'here' is only valid when browsing the website in a visual way.
 It makes assumptions about how the user is interacting with the page.

-Imagine you are reading the text of the page to a user, and they ask for the options for going to other pages, based upon the links on the page.
+Imagine you are reading the text of the page to a user, and they ask for a list of the further links to other pages.
 If the page had ten 'click here' links you may end up saying "well, you can go to 'click here', or 'click here', or 'click here'..".

-It's the equivalent of a fork in the road where a signpost has 'this way' written for each direction, instead of place names.
+It's the equivalent of a fork in the road with a signpost having 'this way' written for each direction, instead of place names.
 Completely useless, and a sure way of ensuring people get lost and annoyed.

 But it's an easy mistake to make, and there are other common examples.